PicoAudio2: Temporal Controllable Text-to-Audio Generation with Natural Language Description: Abstract

 \section{Abstract}

-Controllable text-to-audio generation (TTA) has attracted much attention recently.
-Although existing works can achieve fine-grained controllability based on timestamp information, sound event categories are limited to a fixed set.
-Moreover, since only simulated data is used for training, the generated audio quality and generalization performance on real data are limited.
-To tackle this issue, we propose PicoAudio2, improving temporal-controllable TTA via a new data processing pipeline and model architecture.
+While recent work in controllable text-to-audio (TTA) generation has achieved fine-grained control through timestamp conditioning, its scope remains limited by audio quality and input format.
+These models often suffer from poor audio quality in real datasets due to sole reliance on synthetic data.
+Moreover, some models are constrained to a closed vocabulary of sound events, preventing them from controlling audio generation for open-ended, free-text queries.
+This paper introduces PicoAudio2, a framework that advances temporal-controllable TTA by mitigating these data and architectural limitations.
 Specifically, we use a grounding model to annotate event timestamps of real audio-text datasets to curate temporally-strong real data, in addition to simulation data from existing works.
 The model is trained on the combination of real and simulation data.
-Moreover, following PicoAudio, we encode timestamp information into a timestamp matrix to provide extra fine-grained time-aligned information to the model, on top of the coarse-grained textual description.
+Moreover, we propose an enhanced architecture that integrates the fine-grained information from a timestamp matrix with coarse-grained free-text input.
 Experiments show that PicoAudio2 exhibits superior performance in terms of temporal controllability and audio quality.
 The demo page can be accessed at \url{https://HiRookie9.github.io/PicoAudio2-Page}.